DevExpress-Examples/winforms-charts-apply-the-best-fit-function-to-a-series/Readme.md

 To do so, follow the steps below:

-- Create a series (*Series 1* in this example) and [bind it to a data source](https://docs.devexpress.com/WindowsForms/6561/controls-and-libraries/chart-control/provide-data/specify-series-data-members).
+- Create a point series (*Series 1* in this example) and [bind it to a data source](https://docs.devexpress.com/WindowsForms/6561/controls-and-libraries/chart-control/provide-data/specify-series-data-members).
+This series' data is to be analyzed.

+- Add a line series (*Line Of Best Fit*) that is used to display the Line of Best Fit.

-- Create a method that uses a custom formula to perform the regression analysis against the series' points.
-The method calculates data points used to plot another series (*Line Of Best Fit*).
+- Create a method that uses a custom formula to perform the regression analysis against the first series' points.
+The method calculates data points used to plot the line series.

 - In the [ChartControl.BoundDataChanged](https://docs.devexpress.com/WindowsForms/DevExpress.XtraCharts.ChartControl.BoundDataChanged?p=netframework) event handler, call the newly created method for the analyzed series (*Series 1*).